pattysc/react-unidirectional-data-web-1116/README.md

 Now this _would_ work, but it's complicated beyond measures.
 It's much easier and less error-prone to move our state out into a separate store.

+Let's take a step back and have a look at what our current architecture looks like.

 ```
 <App /> (can update this.state.board)
   <Board /> (has to delegate to parent component)